anajaved/anajaved.github.io/_pages/about.md

  image: "/images/AboutMe.png"
 ---

-Hi, nice to meet you! \
+<b> Hi, nice to meet you! </b>

 I'm a data scientist with over 4 years experience in the data science field.
 I am passionate about solving complex and challenging problems in the world by applying machine learning algorithms and statistical methods.
 In my professional experience, I have conducted analyses across the fintech, academic/research, and healthcare industries.

+I love working on projects together, so feel free to reach out for collaboration!

 Tools Used
 ------